signal11/m-stack/README.txt

 Making Your Own Project
 ------------------------
-The easiest way to create a project using the Signal 11 USB Stack is to simply copy one of the examples and modify it accordingly.
+The easiest way to create a project using M-Stack is to simply copy one of the examples and modify it accordingly.
 Sometimes it's better though to do things the hard way in order to understand better.

 To create a new project, perform the following steps:
 1. Create a new project with MPLAB X.